Contrasting Provident Financial (FPLPY) and Its Competitors

-Provident Financial (OTCMKTS: FPLPY) is one of 16 publicly-traded companies in the “Personal credit institutions” industry, but how does it weigh in compared to its rivals?
-We will compare Provident Financial to related businesses based on the strength of its dividends, valuation, institutional ownership, analyst recommendations, earnings, risk and profitability.
+Provident Financial (OTCMKTS: FPLPY) is one of 16 public companies in the “Personal credit institutions” industry, but how does it contrast to its peers?
+We will compare Provident Financial to related businesses based on the strength of its earnings, analyst recommendations, dividends, profitability, institutional ownership, valuation and risk.

-This table compares Provident Financial and its rivals top-line revenue, earnings per share (EPS) and valuation.
+Provident Financial has a beta of 1.63, suggesting that its stock price is 63% more volatile than the S&P 500.
+Comparatively, Provident Financial’s peers have a beta of 1.37, suggesting that their average stock price is 37% more volatile than the S&P 500.

-This is a summary of current ratings and target prices for Provident Financial and its rivals, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for Provident Financial and its peers, as reported by MarketBeat.

 |Sell Ratings